-The youth we work with are incredibly resilient, but most have experienced significant trauma in their lives and often exit foster care without strong support networks.
-This frequently leaves young adults homeless and without the basics we all need to start a healthy, successful adulthood.
+The youth we work with are incredibly resilient, but most have experienced trauma in their lives and often age out of foster care without strong support networks.
+This frequently leaves young adults homeless and without the basics all young people need to start a healthy, successful journey into adulthood.

 Safe housing is essential for those aging out of foster care.